The math.max

 print(highest) -- Output: 20

-What is math.max
+What is `math.max`?

-function in Lua is a built-in mathematical function designed to return the largest number from a set of provided arguments.
+The `math.max` function in Lua is a built-in mathematical function designed to return the largest number from a set of provided arguments.
 This function plays a significant role in various programming scenarios, particularly where comparisons are required.
-Understanding how to utilize math.max
+Understanding how to utilize `math.max` can enhance your decision-making processes in scripts and applications.

-Why Use math.max
+Why Use `math.max`?

-is essential because it allows programmers to easily determine the highest value among numbers, facilitating efficient evaluations in mathematical calculations.
+Using `math.max` is essential because it allows programmers to easily determine the highest value among numbers, facilitating efficient evaluations in mathematical calculations.
 This is particularly useful in scenarios such as:

 - Determining the highest score in a game.